Maheshwar5/Terraform/Developers/03 - State, Remote State, Variables/Example-Scenario-remote-state-file.md

 * Whenver terraform creates infra, it generates file called terraform.tfstate

-* To track what terraform has created, the status is automatically stored in terraform.tfstate
+* To track what terraform has created, the status is automatically stored in "terraform.tfstate"
-* terraform.tfstate

 * TF files => whatever we want = Desired infra